 Researchers have found that exposure during key windows of fetal development or parental exposure before conception are particularly important.
 They’ve also found that children who grow up in agricultural areas with heavy pesticide use have a “significantly increased risk” of developing cancer.

 Improved cancer treatment means more and more children are surviving cancer.
-But as PAN’s Policy Director (and mother of two) Kristin Schafer says, it’s time to focus on preventing childhood cancer — because “kids shouldn’t have to be that brave.”
+But as PAN’s Executive Director (and mother of two) Kristin Schafer says, it’s time to focus on preventing childhood cancer — because “kids shouldn’t have to be that brave.”